-India BPCL buys 1 million barrel of WTI Midland oil: source
+India's BPCL buys first cargo of U.S. WTI Midland oil: sources

 It is part of Trump's policy to assert power globally by boosting natural gas, coal and petroleum exports.
 He said last week the "golden era" of the U.S. energy business was now under way.

-Reporting by Sudarshan Varadhan and Nidhi Verma; Editing by Adrian Croft
+Reporting by Sudarshan Varadhan and Nidhi Verma in NEW DELHI; Additional reporting by Florence Tan in SINGAPORE; Editing by Adrian Croft and Kenneth Maxwell